 Staff notified area residents, property owners, and the Museum District Association of the proposed Special Use Permit.
-Staff has received a letters of opposition from residents as well as a letter of opposition from the Museum District Association.
+Staff has received letters of opposition from residents.
+Staff has received a letter of no-opposition from the Museum District Association in relation to the plans attached to the October 3, 2022 Planning Commission agenda.